Frequently Asked Questions about Anxiety

 Can you have symptoms of anxiety without feeling anxious?

 Yes, you can have symptoms of anxiety without feeling anxious.
-Five of the most common reasons include:
+There are several reasons for this including:

 - You may not be aware you are an anxious person.